Seeed-Studio/wiki-documents/docs/reTerminal-Yocto.md

 The boot up time of the default system image is around 17 seconds

 <p style="text-align:center;"><img src="https://files.seeedstudio.com/wiki/ReTerminal/buildroot/bootup.gif" alt="pir" width="1000" height="auto"></p>

+## Login to reTerminal from PC via Serial Console

+It is recommended to login to the OS inside the reTerminal using a serial console connection.
+Check [this wiki](https://wiki.seeedstudio.com/reTerminal-FAQ/#q5-how-can-i-log-in-to-raspberry-pi-os-ubuntu-os-or-other-os-using-a-usb-to-serial-converter) to make the hardware connections and login as **root**

 ## Test Yocto Image